 Non Dischargeable Taxes

-- Employee Taxes-Taxes that are collected by employer to pay employee portion of taxes are not dischargeable.
+- Employee Taxes-Taxes that are collected by an employer to pay the employee portion of taxes are not dischargeable.

 Discharging taxes in bankruptcy can be tricky and requires careful examination of your income taxes and the circumstances surrounding their filing and assessment.
 If you owe income taxes we will review your facts to determine if we can discharge your taxes in a Chapter 7 bankruptcy or have you pay less than 100% in a Chapter 13 bankruptcy.
 The law firm of Ferguson & Ferguson is here to help.
 Call 256-534-3435..